symfony/symfony-docs/reference/twig_reference.rst

 ``options``
     **type**: ``array`` **default**: ``[]``

-Generates an ESI tag when possible or falls back to the behaviour of `render`_ function instead.
+Generates an ESI tag when possible or falls back to the behavior of `render`_ function instead.
 For more information, see :ref:`templating-embedding-controller`.